uceem/bamboo-ebs-ruby/README.md

-bamboo-ebs-setup
+bamboo-ebs-ruby
 ================

-Setup scripts for Elastic Bamboo EBS snapshot for Rails and Django
+Setup scripts for Elastic Bamboo EBS snapshot for RVM, Ruby, and Rails